• Skip to primary navigation

 What happens in this step?
 The second step of flavor and color building comes here when sauteing the Trinity and garlic renders their natural sugars.
 This browns and intensifies their flavor which is then all brought together with the stock.

-Increase the heat to medium-high and add the Trinity.
-Mix well with the browned meats and saute for about 15 minutes until the onions are starting to brown.
+1. Increase the heat to medium-high and add the Trinity.
+Mix well with the browned meats and saute for about 15 minutes until the onions are starting to carmelize.
 Again, stir only occasionally, but lower the heat if it's starting to cook too fast.
 Don't burn the vegetables.

-aromatics added to meats and vegetables in a Dutch oven
+Onions and stock added to browned meat and vegetables in a cast iron skillet.

-Add about ¾ of the green onions and saute another couple of minutes.
+1. Add about ¾ of the green onions and saute for another few minutes.
 Reserve the remaining green onions for later.

-Next, comes the chicken stock.
+1. Next, comes the chicken stock.
 Start with about ½ cup of the stock and deglaze the fond that has built up from the vegetables.
-Combine the loosened fond in with the contents of the Dutch oven before adding the remaining stock.
+Stir the loosened fond into the other ingredients before adding the remaining stock.
 Bring the stock to a boil, then reduce the heat and simmer for 10 minutes, uncovered.
-As the stock simmers, taste for seasoning and make adjustments as needed.
-It's okay to be a little over-seasoned at this point.
+Taste for seasoning and adjustment as needed.

 Let's Put the Pasta in Pastalaya